 - Who approves a project?

 Your project will require the support and approval of a Faculty academic supervisor.
 A Project Approval form signed by a supervisor is required for enrolment in the subject.
 You should have this form signed before the semester commences, or at the very latest by the first week of semester.
 In some cases it may be appropriate to have a secondary supervisor.
 The subject coordinator may be contacted to discuss topic possibilities and potential supervisors.
+However, you do not need the subject coordinator to sign your Project Approval Form.
 Your course coordinator may also be able to help.

 - What is the role of the Subject Coordinator?

 The Subject Coordinator ensures overall governance for the subject and is responsible for its delivery.
 If you have complaints or issues with supervision and or other project related issues, you should contact the Subject Coordinator.
 The Subject Coordinator also supervises some students as an academic supervisor.